aosp-mirror/platform_system_core/fs_mgr/README.overlayfs.md

     $ adb push <source> <destination>
     $ adb reboot

-Note that you can replace these two lines:
+Note that you can replace these two lines in the above sequence:

     $ adb disable-verity
     $ adb reboot